2025 Chatham Cup

-The 2025 Chatham Cup is New Zealand's 97th annual knockout football competition.
-It is sponsored by Delivereasy and known as the Delivereasy Chatham Cup for sponsorship reasons.
+The 2025 Chatham Cup was New Zealand's 97th annual knockout football competition.
+It was sponsored by Delivereasy and known as the Delivereasy Chatham Cup for sponsorship reasons.

-It will have a preliminary round and four rounds proper before quarter-finals, semi-finals, and a final.
+It had a preliminary round and four rounds proper before quarter-finals, semi-finals, and a final.

 Results

 Preliminary round

 Matches were played over ANZAC weekend of 25–27 April.
 This round contained three teams from the Auckland Sunday football leagues — AFC Bohemian Celtic, Colo Boys, and Internationale — which were the lowest-ranked teams in the competition.